 The city of Sakai has a rich and colorful history.
 A prosperous merchant town and trading port in the 16th century, it is also the birthplace of revered tea master Sen no Rikyu.
 Today Sakai is renowned for its craft cutlery industry (Sakai knives are much sought after by chefs) and precision bicycle manufacture, and has museums devoted to both.
 Its most remarkable claim to fame, however, is the site of one of the largest mausoleums on the planet.

 Sakai's ancient burial mounds with their distinctive keyhole design were built on a scale that rivals the pyramids.
 The central mound, known in Japanese as Daisen Kofun, is believed to contain the remains of the legendary fourth century Emperor Nintoku.
-Dating from the fifth century, the tomb covers 1.3 million square feet (room for 12 baseball fields) and is reckoned to have taken at least 15 years and 2000 labourers to construct.
+Dating from the fifth century, the tomb covers 1.3 million square feet (room for 12 baseball fields) and is reckoned to have taken at least 15 years and 2,000 laborers to construct.

-The mausoleum, set amidst the urban sprawl of 21st century Sakai, is enclosed by three moats and the burial mounds are now covered in lush vegetation.
+The mausoleum, set amidst the urban sprawl of 21st-century Sakai, is enclosed by three moats and the burial mounds are now covered in lush vegetation.
 The site is considered sacred and visitors may venture no further than the outer moat.
-To make sense of the site, it is best viewed from the observation deck on the 21st floor of Sakai city hall.
+To make sense of the site, it is best viewed from the observation deck on the 21st floor of Sakai City Hall.
 Back on the ground, you can walk around the peaceful outer moat (2.5 miles).

 To learn more about the history and archaeology of Daisenryo Kofun, watch a short film in English provided by the Sakai City Museum in the park across the street.

 Sakai is a pleasant city to tour by bike.
 You can rent cycles from the tourist office and routes are well signposted in English.